Chase-Outman/TacoChaser/index.md

 To reflect the process of implementing an AVL tree was a great learning experience, while it is easy to find guides on how to create an AVL tree it is another story to create code and get the tree to work correctly.
 One challenge I faced was getting the delete and search function working correctly, but luckily the issue was simple in that I was comparing the search item backwards to the current root, was using ‘<’ where ‘>’ was needed and vice versa.

-Search Funtion that had the greater than and less than signs backwards
+Search function that had the greater than and less than signs backwards
 ```
     public void search(String searchBid) {
         //initialize current node